RaspberryPiFoundation/scratch-curriculum/en-GB/create-your-own-world/index.md

 ## Activity Checklist { .check }

-+ Create a new key sprite from your 'key.svg' image, and edit the sprite's costume so that it's blue.
++ Edit the key sprite's costume so that it's blue.
+Right-click the key sprite and choose 'show' so that it appears on the stage.
 Switch your stage to backdrop 3, and place the key somewhere difficult to reach!

  	![screenshot](images/world-key.png)